-The trick with Fiddle Leaf Fig Trees (much like many houseplants) is to find the right balance of light, temperature, watering schedules and feeding preferences.
-Every home environment presents a slightly different set of circumstances so you may need to test different positions in your home in addition to monitoring watering and feeding until you find a sweet spot where your fiddle leaf fig tree is vibrant, healthy and flourishing.
+The trick with Fiddle Leaf Fig Trees (much like many houseplants) is to find the right balance of light, temperature, watering schedules, and feeding preferences.
+Every home environment presents a slightly different set of circumstances, so you may need to test different positions in your home and monitor watering and feeding until you find a sweet spot where your fiddle leaf fig tree is vibrant, healthy, and flourishing.

 Fiddle Leaf Fig Trees may require more attention than other houseplants, but give it the right conditions and proper care, and you’d be impressed by its beauty!
 This finicky plant will not be one of the most popular ones today if not for its dramatic façade that will definitely make your home a cozy and relaxing place.

 For more, see our in-depth guide to the meaning and symbolism of fig trees.